UnseenWizzard/unseenwizzard.github.io/about.md

 Since taking part in adopting and figuring out Agile at a small startup, both general Agile principles and the practices of creating software that allows for being agile fascinate me.

-Since 2021 I co-organize [Agile International Graz](https://www.meetup.com/agile-international-graz/) - an English language Agile Meetup in Graz.
+Since 2021 I co-organize [Agile International Graz](https://www.meetup.com/agile-international-graz/) - an English-language Agile Meetup in Graz.

 #### <i class="fas fa-graduation-cap"></i> Learning and Education